K1DBO/slice-master-6000/README.md

 it's panadapter assoicated with a DAX IQ channel.
 Clicking on a signal in the CWSkimmer window will cause the associated slice receiver to change frequency.
-Likewise, changing the frequency of a slice receiver will cause the associated CWSkimemr to follow along.
+Likewise, changing the frequency of a slice receiver will cause the associated CWSkimmer to follow along.

 # Getting Started